WangKan0128/MPN/README.md

 This repository hosts a simplified version of the code used for the **https://ieeexplore.ieee.org/document/9200784** **Multi-task Learning with Coarse Priors for Robust Part-aware Person Re-identification**.

+The main difference between this simplified version of MPN and the full version of MPN described our paper is the inputs for ATs.
+Specifically, in this simplified version of MPN, we uniformly dividing the feature maps output by the backbone into K horizontal stripes, which form the input of ATs.

+Compared with the full version of MPN, the simplified version has the following advantages:
+1. It completely bypasses body part detection during both the training and testing phases, which means it is more efficient.
+2. It's construction of inputs for ATs is easy to implement.
+Specifically, the full version of MPN requires the outputs of human segmentation and human parsing during training, while the simplified version is independent of them.
+As a result, compared with the baseline, this simplified version only needs a few more code (11 lines in our experiment) for the ATs.

 With MPN, we obtain state-of-the-art results on multiple person re-identification databases.

 ### Citation

 If you find our work useful in your research, please consider citing:

 ```bibtex
 @article{ding2020multi,